Corinne's Sit-Down On 'Bachelor In Paradise' Is Causing Controversy On Twitter

 Twitter couldn't help but weigh in on the situation.

 Back in June, filming was briefly suspended on Bachelor in Paradise due to an allegation of sexual misconduct between DeMario and Corinne.
 Rumors circulated that DeMario had allegedly taken advantage of Corinne when she was unable to consent.
-Warner Bros conducted an internal investigation of the incident, and released the following statement on June 20:
+Warner Bros. conducted an internal investigation of the incident, and released the following statement on June 20:

 As we previously stated, we recently became aware of allegations regarding an incident on the set of Bachelor in Paradise in Mexico.
 We take all such allegations seriously.
 The safety, security and well-being of the cast and crew is our number one concern, and we suspended filming so that the allegations could be investigated immediately and thoroughly.